 Thank you Bryony and Craig for having me along to film for you on your wedding day and for being so relaxed and fun.
 I hope you had the best time and that your films help you to remember all the little details and moments for years to come!

 If you’ve stumbled upon this post as you plan your own Shustoke Farm Barns Wedding or a Cripps Barn Wedding at another of their venues, do get in touch to find out more!
-I love barn weddings and I would love to join you on your wedding day to capture your own celebrations in motion picture and sound!
+I love barn weddings and I would love to join you on your wedding day to capture your own celebrations in photos or motion picture and sound!

 Bryony & Craig’s suppliers:

 photography by Story and Colour; hair by Juliet Johnson; make-up by Emily Grosvenor MUA; floral design by Bloom Fleuriste; venue: Shustoke Barn; blush & lace three-quarter length sleeve wedding dress by Divine Atelier via Serendipity Brides with adjustments made by The Fitting Room in Dunchurch; groom’s blue wool suit by Noose and Monkey and shoes by Dr Martens; bridesmaids’ separates by Mix Bridal; groomsmen’s suits and pocket squares via ASOS; evening entertainment by Midlands wedding band East River; cheese cake by The Cheese Shed